raiyning/sparta-project-1/README.md

 ### How to download
-1. follow the link and clone the project https://raiyning.github.com/sparta-project-1/
+1. follow the link and clone the project https://raiyning.github.com/sparta-project-1/ to contribute and explore
-2. please open the index.html file
+2. Please open the link below
 3. Explore the web-page and play the game

 #### You can view the page [ https://raiyning.github.io/sparta-project-1/]()